warnes/getspecstory/README.md

 # SpecStory

 SpecStory is a Visual Studio Code extension for the [Cursor IDE](https://www.cursor.com/).
+It is tested and confirmed to work for `Cursor Version: 0.43.6`

 We make it easy to capture, search and learn from every AI coding journey.